Murchison Radio-astronomy Observatory: Observatory created (2009)

-The Murchison Radio-Astronomy Observatory was founded by the CSIRO in 2009, near Boolardy, a former cattle station in Western Australia.
+Then called the Murchison Radio-Astronomy Observatory, it was founded by the CSIRO in 2009, near Boolardy, a former cattle station in Western Australia.

-By 2012, it comprised the Murchison Widefield Array (MWA) and the Australian Square Kilometre Array Pathfinder (ASKAP).
+By 2012, it comprised the Murchison Widefield Array (MWA) and the ASKAP radio telescope.

+Observatory expanded (2022)

+In 2022, the observatory was expanded to become Inyarrimanha Ilgari Bundara, the CSIRO Murchison Radio-astronomy Observatory – now 27 times bigger than the initial Murchison Radio-astronomy Observatory – to accommodate the SKA-Low telescope.

 Land use issues

 Indigenous Land Use Agreement

-The Commonwealth Scientific and Industrial Research Organisation (CSIRO) and the ASKAP office have been working with the Wajarri Yamatji people to enable the projects to proceed while respecting the cultural needs of the traditional owners of the land, and also to deliver some benefits to them, in particular the tiny and remote Pia Wajarri Aboriginal community, next to Boolardy Station.
+CSIRO and the Australian Government have been working with the Wajarri Yamatji people to enable the projects to proceed while respecting the cultural needs of the traditional owners of the land, and also to deliver some benefits to them, in particular the tiny and remote Pia Wajarri Aboriginal community, next to Boolardy Station.
 For several years leading up to 2020, negotiations have been taking place ahead of the signing of an Indigenous land use agreement between the Wajarri people and the CSIRO, guided by the federal Department of Industry, Innovation and Science (now the Department of Industry, Science, Energy and Resources).

 About 15 traditional owners are involved in the negotiations, representing different groups within the Wajarri.
 There are challenges involved in working out how to respect the cultural significance of the area, and how to build the infrastructure with minimal disruption to the landscape.
-Surveys of heritage sites have been undertaken, but the work and negotiations were somewhat disrupted by the COVID-19 pandemic in Australia.
+Surveys of heritage sites have been undertaken, but the work and negotiations were somewhat disrupted by the COVID-19 pandemic.
 The Wajarri people are able to move freely across the land, so long as they respect the radio silence.

 Tourism

-With the Boolardy Station no longer in use as a cattle station since the owners left the region around 2014, the loss of seasonal work in cattle mustering, as well reduced pest control and reduction in community activities has been felt by the people living in the area.
+With the Boolardy Station no longer in use as a cattle station since the owners left the region around 2014, the loss of seasonal work in cattle mustering, as well reduced pest control and reduction in community activities, has been felt by the people living in the area.
 The neighbouring Wooleen Station has facilities for guests, and the owners are working with local governments to develop its tourism potential.
-An interpretive centre situated 100 km from the MRO, at the Murchison Settlement, is one idea under consideration.
+An interpretive centre situated 100 km from the observatory, at the Murchison Settlement, is one idea under consideration.